mlteam-ai/mlteam-python-training/README.md

-# Python Training by MLTeam
+# Python and OpenAI Training by MLTeam

 ## Overview